ktap/ktap/README.md

 KTAP is a new scripting dynamic tracing tool for Linux, it uses a scripting language and lets users trace the Linux kernel dynamically.
-KTAP is designed to give operational insights with interoperability that allow users to tune, troubleshoot and extend kernel and application.
+KTAP is designed to give operational insights with interoperability that allows users to tune, troubleshoot and extend kernel and application.
 It's similar with Linux Systemtap and Solaris Dtrace.

-KTAP have different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.
+KTAP has different design principles from Linux mainstream dynamic tracing language in that it's based on bytecode, so it doesn't depend upon GCC, doesn't require compiling kernel module for each script, safe to use in production environment, fulfilling the embedded ecosystem's tracing needs.